 Besides light components both Hue and TRÅDFRI also offer motion detectors.
 I used this to automatically turn on the TRÅDFRI light when entering our storage room.
 Although the TRÅDFRI motion sensor is not made available to Home Assistant by TRÅDFRI directly, you could use the status of the connected TRÅDFRI light bulb to trigger automations based on motion detection.

-I’m also using the TRÅDFRI smart power outlet to control the power to my recirculation pump.
+I’m also using the TRÅDFRI smart power outlet to control the power of my recirculation pump.
 We have a recirculation pipe that makes sure you have instant hot water by constantly pumping hot water through the water pipes.
 This will eventually damage the water pipes and waste a lot of energy.
-I, therefore, created an automation that only switches on the power outlet between 7 and 8 a.m. during weekdays and a bit later in the weekends.
+I, therefore, created an automation that only switches on the power outlet between 7 and 8 a.m. during weekdays and a bit later on the weekends.
 So Home Assistant helps to save the environment, saving my water pipes as well as saving energy costs :)

-add-ons and how-to edit your configuration manually
+Add-ons and how-to edit your configuration manually

 Now that we have our basic home automation devices in place, it's time to get our hands a little bit dirtier.
 Home Assistant can be configured using the UI for most of the basic operations.